google/EarlGrey/docs/install-and-run.md

   1. After your test target (for example, *SampleAppTests*) is set up, you now need to add EarlGrey as a framework dependency.
 To do so, add EarlGrey as a dependency to the test target in your `Podfile`.
   2. Because EarlGrey must be embedded within the app under test, we need to add certain Build Phases and Scheme changes to the **Test Target**.
-We recommend using our earlgrey gem to install any dependencies if you're using a CocoaPods version from `1.0.0` onwards.
-Run `gem install earlgrey`.
-In case you are using an earlier version of the EarlGrey CocoaPod, please use the corresponding version of the EarlGrey gem from the info provided [here](https://github.com/google/EarlGrey/tree/master/docs/versions.md) and specify the version with `gem install earlgrey -v x.y.z`.
+We recommend using our earlgrey gem to install any dependencies.
+You can use it by running `gem install earlgrey`.
+In case you are using an earlier version of the EarlGrey CocoaPod, please peruse this [doc](https://github.com/google/EarlGrey/tree/master/docs/versions.md) to find the corresponding EarlGrey gem version and any syntax changes.
+To download a particular version of the gem, use `gem install earlgrey -v x.y.z`.

   You need to require this gem in a post_install hook using the project's name, the test target's name, and the name of the xcscheme file as is shown in the below example for `1.0.0`:

   ```ruby